Multiple Gauss sums

 For general moduli \( q \), Fisher \cite{Fis} proposed an alternative strategy to separate $\chi(\cdot)$ from $e(\cdot)$, but it applies only to a limited class of polynomials.
 For general moduli \( q \) and a single form \( F \) of degree \( d \), Yamagishi \cite{Yam22} established the bound

 where \( V_F^* \) is the singular locus of the affine variety

-Gauss sums can also be interpreted as trace functions in several variables; see Fouvry, Kowalski, and Michel \cite{FouKowMic} and Fouvry, Kowalski, Michel, and Sawin \cite{FouKowMicSaw} for ideas and results in this direction.
+Gauss sums in several variables can also be interpreted as trace functions; see Fouvry, Kowalski, and Michel \cite{FouKowMic} and Fouvry, Kowalski, Michel, and Sawin \cite{FouKowMicSaw} for ideas and results in this direction.